Widow's Weeds (Silversun Pickups album)

 Widow's Weeds is the fifth studio album by American rock band Silversun Pickups.
 The album was released on June 7, 2019 through the band's own imprint, New Machine Recordings.

 Background and recording

 On April 11, the album was announced to coincide with the release of the album's lead single, "It Doesn't Matter Why."
 It was also announced that Butch Vig would be producing the album, marking their first collaboration.
-In choosing Vig as the producer, bassist Nikki Moninger said "he really listens to each band member, and he puts a great value on each individual and what they can add to the music."
+In choosing Vig as the producer, bassist Nikki Monninger said "he really listens to each band member, and he puts a great value on each individual and what they can add to the music."
 She also noted that making the album "was very collaborative with him.
 He’s such an easygoing person, and he put everybody at ease."

 Composition and style

 Brian Aubert described the album as being recorded while being in a personally dark spot in life, which prompted him to seek sobriety during the gap in the studio sessions.
 Aubert said that this has an effect on the record, although he says it's more focused on the changes of life rather than the sadness of life.
 Aubert told Rolling Stone that Widow's Weeds "does have a mourning vibe, but it’s not sad.
 It’s change."
 Aubert further explained that the album is about "growing up and moving on and letting go of things.
 And it’s OK to be sad about those things and mourn them.
 It’s actually healthy to do so and take the time to do it.
 At the end of the day, it’s going to be much better and much more fulfilling when you get through it."

 In describing the album, Aubert notes it is a "more open, exposed album" compared to their previous efforts.